xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 So unless you have a solid system, chances are high that you won’t reach out to people regularly and miss out on a ton of fun and opportunities.

 Derek Sivers has a cool [system](https://sive.rs/hundreds).
-He divides all people he want to stay in touch with into four categories: A, B, C, D:
+He divides all people he wants to stay in touch with into four categories: A, B, C, D:

 - people on the A list are contacted every three weeks,
 - people on the B list every two months,